ahmedkhalifa14/CarZone/README.md

 [SpinKit](https://github.com/ybq/Android-SpinKit) Android loading animations

+[Shimmer](https://github.com/facebookarchive/shimmer-android) is an Android library that provides an easy way to add a shimmer effect to any view in your Android app.

+[Pager Dots Indicator](https://github.com/tommybuonomo/dotsindicator#pager-dots-indicator)  is an Android Library that provide an easy way to add Dots Indicators for view pagers in Android

+[PinView](https://github.com/ChaosLeung/PinView) A PIN view library for Android.
+Use to enter PIN/OTP/password etc.

+[SplashScreen](https://developer.android.com/develop/ui/views/launch/splash-screen) Starting in Android 12, the SplashScreen API lets apps launch with animation, including an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.
+A SplashScreen is a Window and therefore covers an Activity.

+[intuit](https://github.com/intuit/sdp) An android lib that provides a new size unit - sdp (scalable dp).
+This size unit scales with the screen size.
+It can help Android developers with supporting multiple screens.

 [Timber](https://github.com/JakeWharton/timber) This is a logger with a small, extensible API which provides utility on top of Android's normal Log class.